tnichols217/notes/EBME 105/1 - Intro.md

 	2. Engineers
 	3. Clinicians
 3. Have a basic understanding of:
-	1.
+	1. Engineering design
+	2. Structure-function relationships
+	3. Biomimicry
+	4. Biocompatibility
 4. Have a basic understanding of subtopics:
 	1. Biomaterials
 	2. Biomechanics
 	3. Biomedical Devices and instrumentation
 	4. Biomedical computing and analysis
 5. Apply the concepts in 3 to fields in 4
+6. Understand if BME